amitmaji01/END_TO_END_ML_PROJECT/README.md

 9. update the app.py

-## 11th workflow for model traing here we train various model then we pick the best one
+## 12th workflow for model traning here we train various model then we pick the best one
 1. update config.yaml  #change in config.yaml file
 2. update schema.yaml
 3. update params.yaml